bluesky-social/atproto-website/README.md

 ```

 This will:
-- Create a `standard.site` document record on your PDS
+- Create a `standard.site` document record on the site's PDS (see the
+  credentials note above — this is the publishing account, not yours)
 - Save the AT-URI back to the post's MDX file for verification
 - Update the record if it already exists